Stephenisaac1989/Nutrition-Label-Webpage/README.md

-# Nutrition-Label-Webpage
-Nutrition Label Webpage

-HTML tags give a webpage it's structure.
-You can use HTML tags to add photos, buttons, and other element to your webpage.

-In this course, you will learn the most common HTML tags by building your own cat photo app.
+LEARN TYPOGRAPHY BY BUILDING A NUTRITION LABEL WEBPAGE.

+Typography is the act of styling your text to be easily readable and suits it purpose. in this course, you will use typography to build a nutrition label webpage.
+You will learn how to style text, adjust line height, and position your text using CSS.